Fort Wayne, Indiana: Sports

-Fort Wayne is home to two minor league professional sports franchises: the Fort Wayne Komets of the ECHL and the Fort Wayne TinCaps of the Midwest League.
-Other teams based in the city include Fort Wayne FC, a pre-professional soccer club which competes in the USL2, and the Fort Wayne Derby Girls of the Women's Flat Track Derby Association Division 2.
-Fort Wayne's primary sports venues include the Allen County War Memorial Coliseum and Parkview Field.
+Fort Wayne is home to three minor league professional sports franchises: the Fort Wayne Komets of the ECHL, the Fort Wayne TinCaps of the Midwest League, and Fort Wayne FC, a soccer club which competes in the USL1.
+Other teams based in the city include the Fort Wayne Derby Girls of the Women's Flat Track Derby Association Division 2.
+Fort Wayne's primary sports venues include the Allen County War Memorial Coliseum, Parkview Field, and Ruoff Mortgage Stadium.

 The city has been home to other professional sports franchises, including the National Basketball Association's Fort Wayne Pistons (which moved to Detroit in 1957), the Fort Wayne Daisies of the All-American Girls Professional Baseball League, and the Fort Wayne Kekiongas of the National Association of Professional Base Ball Players (precursor to Major League Baseball).

 Intercollegiate sports in the city include the Purdue Fort Wayne Mastodons, representing Purdue University Fort Wayne (PFW) in the NCAA's Division I Horizon League, and NAIA schools Indiana Tech (Wolverine–Hoosier Athletic Conference) and University of Saint Francis (Crossroads League and Mid-States Football Association).
 The Mastodons had represented Indiana University–Purdue University Fort Wayne (IPFW) prior to its 2018 split into two separate institutions (see below), and from 2016 to 2018 were branded as the Fort Wayne Mastodons, but the athletic brand was changed to "Purdue Fort Wayne" shortly before the split took effect.

 Some notable events in sports history occurred in Fort Wayne.
 On June 2, 1883, Fort Wayne hosted the Quincy Professionals for one of the first lighted evening baseball games ever recorded.
 Fort Wayne is also credited as the birthplace of the NBA, as Pistons' coach Carl Bennett brokered the merger of the BAA and the NBL in 1948 from his Alexander Street home.
 On March 10, 1961, Wilt Chamberlain became the first player in the NBA to reach 3,000 points in a single season while competing at the War Memorial Coliseum.